How to encourage kids to practise piano

 Piano parents’ top goal for their child is to arrive at a point where the reward for practice is playing the piece well.
 The most important factor in reaching this goal is that your kid loves the piece they are learning.
 Find music which is inspiring for their age, relevant to their life, and achievable at their level.

-Skoove creates arrangements of popular songs for all abilities.
+Skoove creates arrangements of popular songs for all abilities (find out about our beginners’ mistakes to avoid).
 Furthermore, the app provides a lot of repertoire to engage in learning and gives real time feedback.
 What could be more relevant than learning the song happy birthday?